WesleyGDucahrme/Data_Analysis/README.md

 - Poisson and binomialregression
 - Clustering dimension reduction
 - model selection including cross-validation
 - partial leastsquares and penalized regression

-Course was a projects based course where everything including exams, was done in Rstudio.
+Course was a projects based course where everything including exams, was done in Rstudio using R markdown.

-Methods covered in each assignment.
-All done in R markdown.
+Methods covered in each assignment
+Assignment 1:
+- Performed inferential statistics.
+- Designed boxplots and histograms.
+- Grade recieved was 100%.

+Assignment 2:
+- Comparing different distibutions with histograms.
+- Testing for skewness and kurtosis in a population based on sample data using the bootstrap method.
+- Using the two sample T-test to test for equivalence in population means.
+- Grade recieved was 95% (On question 3 forgot to use a qq-plot to check for normality).

+Assignment 3:
+- Equal variance testing.
+- Wilcox Ranked Sum test.
+- Graphical summaries such as bar-plots with error bars.
+- ANOVA test inorder to test if the means acorss multiple samples are equal.
+- qq-plots to judge the normality of the data.

+Assignment 4: